shakes76/PatternFlow/recognition/s4553987 Segment the ISICs data set with the Improved UNet/readme.md

 # **Segment the ISICs data set with the Improved UNet**

 ## Problem
-The problem is to build an Improved UNet model.
-And Segment the ISICs data set with all labels having a minimum Dice similarity coefficient of 0.8 on the test set.
+The problem is to build an Improved UNet model to segment the ISICs data set with all labels having a minimum Dice similarity coefficient of 0.8 on the test set.

 ##  Algorithm
-The algorithm is to implement a "U-shape" model
+The algorithm is to implement a "U-shape" model which is composed of *Encoder*, *Bridge*, and *Decoder*.

-The input is the normalized image data which resized to (256,256), and split it into train, validation and test dataset.

-The Encoder is built with context modules, which lets the UNet go deeper.
+-The Encoder is built with context modules, which lets the UNet go deeper.

-The Bridge is built with upsampling modules, which reduces the number of feature maps.
+-The Bridge is built with a upsampling module, which reduces the number of feature maps.

-The Decoder is built with localization modules, which reduces the number of feature maps and let the data be original size.
+-The Decoder is built with localization modules, which reduces the number of feature maps and let the data be the original size.

+The input in this algorithm is the normalized image data which resized to (256,256,3), and split it into train, validation and test dataset.

 ## How it works
 ![unet_structure](./image/unet.png)
 The context module consists two convolutional layers(convolution kernel is 3 × 3 and padding is 1).
 And there is a dropout layer to avoid overfitting.Besides, Relu is the activation layer.

-The upsampling modules is a unsampling2D layer.

-The localization module is a convolutional layer.

-## Dependency
-- Python = 3.7
-- Tensorflow = 2.1.0
-- Tensorflow-Addons
 ## Example
 ```python
 # build context module